 - advise the Prime Minister on the implementation of the Act

-- publish public reports about our disarmament and arms control
+- publish public reports about disarmament and arms control

 The chair of PACDAC is Hon Phil Twyford, Minister for Disarmament and Arms Control.
 Eight other members are appointed by the Minister of Foreign Affairs for a term of three years.
-The current members are:
+The current members for the 2022-2024 term are:

 - Edwina Hughes